up-csi/rfc-modules/src/rfc/rfc-00.typ

 = Style Guide

-All RFCs will abide by the following points of style, guided in part by the IETF RFC 7322.
+All RFCs will abide by the following points of style, guided in part by the #link("https://www.rfc-editor.org/rfc/rfc7322")[IETF RFC 7322].

 == Style conventions